LinhPham123/JPMorgan-Chase-Virtual-Experience/README.md

 # JPMorgan Chase Software Engineering Virtual Experience
-This repository contains my submitted patch files for the JPMorgan Chase & Co.
+This repository contains my submitted patch files and completion certificate for JPMorgan Chase & Co.
 Software Engineering Virtual Experience.

 ## Introduction
 For this project, a trader from the equities team (publicly listed company stocks) has requested functionality be added to their dashboard to allow them to input specific information so they can monitor a new trading strategy.